• >

 Think carefully about how long you need to pay back the borrowed amount and then choose the card that fits your needs - some cards have interest-free periods that last up to 21 months.

 Another option would be to do a balance transfer to another 0% credit card when the interest-free period ends.
-As you might expect, you need a healthy credit rating to use a credit card in this way.
+As you might expect, you need a healthy credit rating to use a credit card in this way, especially if the interest-free period is upwards of 20 months.
 After all, you can only get access to 0% cards with high enough limits if you have a solid credit history.
 The risk with this approach is that if you don’t qualify for another 0% card at the end of your term, you’ll be stuck paying interest.

 Even if you can’t get a 0% purchase or balance transfer card.
 It’s worth shopping around to see what rates you’re offered, and how they compare to loan APRs.